-Make this classic Creamy Tarragon Chicken in 30 minutes for a delicious weeknight meal!
+Make this classic Creamy Tarragon Chicken recipe in 30 minutes for a delicious weeknight meal!
 Recipe with step-by-step photos.

 When it comes to cooking traditional French food, most people think of a complex concoction of ingredients in a Le Creuset pot which has been simmering away on the stove for hours and hours à la Julia Childs.

-But with the popularity of fast-cook meals, 30 minute meals and the like, many traditional French dishes have been adapted for the busy cook, and this Creamy Tarragon Chicken is one such delicious example.
+But with the popularity of fast-cook meals, 30 minute meals and the like, many traditional French dishes have been adapted for the busy cook, and this Creamy Tarragon Chicken recipe is one such delicious example.

 Creamy Tarragon Chicken

 My children are half-French, so I try to cook the occasional French meal at home so that they have some connection to their French heritage.
 Although, one could probably argue that their daily dose of croissants at breakfast should be enough to ensure that they do not forget their French roots!